Contaminants of Emerging Concern in wastewater

 What can you do to reduce CECs?

-The best thing that you can do is learn about what is in your common household products.
+The best thing that you can do is learn about what is in your common household products and how to safely dispose of them.
 Many products contain toxic chemicals that make them hazardous — even items you can buy from your local grocery or hardware store.
-Some of these chemicals require special disposal and should not be discarded down any drain or be put directly into a landfill.
+Some of these chemicals require special disposal and should not be dumped down any drain or thrown in the trash to end up at a landfill.
+When hazardous waste is not properly disposed, it can contribute toxic chemicals in landfill leachate, which is sent to wastewater treatment facilities.

 Also, you can make sure to safely dispose of your unwanted over-the-counter and prescription medication, including pet medication.
 The Dept. of Health Safe Medicine Return webpage has more information.
 Find where you can drop-off medicine and order free mail-back supplies at medtakebackwashington.org or by calling 844-4-Take-Back (844-482-5322).